onyx-lang/onyx-book/src/philosophy/memory.md

 One thing to realize is that *most* allocations you make have a well defined *lifetime*, or time in which they can be accessed.
-Sometimes that lifetime can be hard to describe to something like a borrow checker, but they breakdown into four categories:
+Sometimes that lifetime can be hard to describe to something like a borrow checker, but they break down into four categories:

 - **Very short term**: Allocations that likely only live to end of a function.